ascr-ecx/eth/README.md

 * Workflows are based on VTK, so analysis and vis operations can easily be modified to accommodate specific experiments.

 * Multiple rendering pipelines (ray traced, and geometry-based) are currently supported.

+## Configurations

+ETH can be run in several configurations, to explore different distributions of execution.

+* **Coupled** The simulation process and the vis/analysis process run in the same process.
+* **Core-to-core** The simulation process and the vis/analysis process run on the same node, but on different cores.
+* **Node-to-node** The simulation process and the vis/analysis process run on different nodes.

 ## Acknowledgement